nomemory/andreinc-site/_posts/2011-09-04-bash-scripting-best-practice.md

 `bash` can have various locations Eg.: `/sbin/bash` , `/usr/local/bin/bash`, `/usr/bin/bash`

-_Note: This is not only to be applied to `bash`, but other shells or scripting languages._
+_Note: This is not only to be applied to `bash`, but to other shells or scripting languages._

 # Perform "Sanity Checks"